nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 many other programs running, some of them are designed to provide you with an easy way to interact.

 > ## Bash and tcsh shell vs. IPython
 >
+>_This is the first of many expandable boxes you'll see in these lesson.
+They provide a bit more
+> info that are not essential to the flow of the course.
+Only read them if you're interested._
+>
 > We'll be working almost exclusively in the IPython shell in this course.
 > IPython provides an easy way to explore and interact with your data that